sundials-codes/sundials-manyvector-demo/README.tex.md

-Here, the `initial_conditions` routine will be called once when the simulation begins, `external_forces` will be called on every evaluation of the ODE right-hand side function for the Euler equations (it is assumed that this does not require parallel communication or the results from `UserData::ExchangeStart` / `UserData::ExchangeEnd`), and `output_diagnostics` will be called at the same frequency as the solution is output to disk.
+Here, the `initial_conditions` routine will be called once when the simulation begins, `external_forces` will be called on every evaluation of the ODE right-hand side function for the Euler equations (it is assumed that this does not require the results from `UserData::ExchangeStart` / `UserData::ExchangeEnd`), and `output_diagnostics` will be called at the same frequency as the solution is output to disk.